joseguzman1337/insightappsec-scan-github-actions/README.md

     # The region indicates the geo-location of the Insight Platform.
 For example 'us'.
     region: "us"
     # The API key used to authorized the GitHub action to interact with the Rapid7 API.
 The API key should be stored as
     # a GitHub secret.
-Instructions for creating an InsightAppSec API key are shown in the Rapid7 InsightAppSec
+Instructions for creating an Application Security API key are shown in the Rapid7 Application Security
     # documentation.
-    api-key: ${{ secrets.INSIGHTAPPSEC_API_KEY }}
+    api-key: ${{ secrets.APPSEC_API_KEY }}
     # The UUID of the scan configuration to be used during scanning.
 The scan configuration should be a sub-resource of
-    # the application and can be obtained from InsightAppSec.
+    # the application and can be obtained from Application Security.
     scan-config-id: "999703e4-a4p0-4ea6-a3sc-53cg789e4fc1"
     # Scan gating query.
 Used to filter results by vulnerability properties.
 If this has a value and the query returns
     # vulnerabilities from the scan then the job will be marked as failed.
 The format of the scan gating query should conform to the